 Page

-Message from the Coordinator of Performing Arts
+Message from the Coordinator of Fine Arts 4

 Statement of HCSD Performing Arts Philosophy 5

-Performing Arts Goals and Objectives 5
+Performing Arts Goals and Objectives

-Responsibilities of a Hilliard Performing Arts Student
+Responsibilities of a Hilliard Performing Arts Student 6

-Responsibilities to Yourself
+Responsibilities to Yourself 6

-Responsibilities to Your School
+Responsibilities to Your School 6

 Responsibilities to Others 6

 Adjudicated Events Philosophy and Guidelines 7

 Parent Expectations 8

-Requirements for Participation 9
+Requirements for Participation

-Requirements for Student Conduct 9
+Requirements for Student Conduct

 Requirements for Part-Time Enrollment in Performing Arts Classes

 Requirements for Elementary Level Enrollment

 Requirements for Secondary Level Enrollment

-Part-Time Enrollment in Extra or Co-Curricular Performing Arts Activities
+Part-Time Enrollment in Extra or Co-Curricular Performing Arts Activities 10

-Conduct of Student
+Code of Conduct of Performing Arts Students 11

-Appearance
+Appearance 11

-Practice 11
+Practice

 Travel 11

-Behavior 11
+Behavior

-Removal From Activity 11
+Removal From Activity

 Student Drug, Tobacco & Alcohol Policy 12

 Definitions 12

 Offenses and Disciplinary Action

-Educational Diversion Program
+Educational Diversion Program 14

 Self-Referral Policy

+City of Hilliard Diversion Program

 Follow-Up Services

 Notification Procedures

 Relationship of these Policies to Code of Student Conduct

 Costs 16

 Exclusion from Participation in Co- and Extracurricular Activities 16

+Harassment 16

+Hazing and Bullying 16

+Intimidation 40

-Non-Discrimination Statement
+Non-Discrimination Statement 19

-504 Non-Discrimination on the Basis of Disability 16
+504 Non-Discrimination on the Basis of Disability 19

-Ethnic Intimidation 16

-Harassment

-Hazing and Bullying
+Title IX Information

-Sexting, Texting and Emailing
+Sexting, Texting and Emailing 20

 Individual Performing Group Rules 20

 Financial Obligations and Equipment 20

-Instruments, Uniforms, Costumes and Equipment
+Instruments, Uniforms, Costumes and Equipment 20

-Lockers
+Lockers 20

-Pay-To-Participate Fee Guidelines 20
+Pay-To-Participate Fee Guidelines 21

 Missing Performances or Practices

 Conflicts in Co- and Extracurricular Activities

-Risk of Participation
+Risk of Participation 22

-Parental Acknowledgment of Performing Arts Policies
+Parental Acknowledgment of Performing Arts Policies 22

-Title IX Information

-MESSAGE FROM THE HCSD PERFORMING ARTS COORDINATOR
+MESSAGE FROM THE HCSD FINE ARTS COORDINATOR

-This handbook is being presented to you because your son/daughter/ward desires to participate in the performing arts program in the Hilliard City School District.
-You have also expressed your willingness to permit him/her to participate.
-Your family's interest in this phase of our school program is gratifying.
-We believe that participation in performing arts provides a wealth of opportunities and experiences that assist students in personal growth and development.
+This handbook is being presented to you because your student desires to participate in the performing arts program in the Hilliard City School District.
+You have also expressed your willingness to allow your student to participate.
+We appreciate your family's interest in our performing arts program, and we believe that participation in performing arts provides a wealth of opportunities and experiences that add to our students' personal growth and development.

-The Hilliard City School District is interested in the development of young people through the performing arts.
-We feel that a properly controlled, well-organized performing arts program meets students' needs for self-expression, mental alertness and artistic growth.
-It is our hope to maintain a program that is sound in purpose and will further each students' educational maturity.
+The Hilliard City School District is interested in the development of our young people through Education-Based Performing Arts.
+We believe that well-organized performing arts programs meet the needs of the students for self-expression, mental wellness and artistic growth.
+It is our hope to maintain a solid foundation that will further build each students' educational maturity.

-Likewise, we believe that you have committed yourselves to certain responsibilities and obligations as a parent/guardian/custodian of a performer.
-We would like to take this opportunity to acquaint you with specific policies that are necessary for a well-organized performing arts program.
+Likewise, we believe that you have committed yourselves to certain responsibilities and obligations as a parent/guardian of a performer.
+We would like to take this opportunity to share with you the specific policies that we have in place in our performing arts program.

 It is the role of the performing arts department to make rules governing participation in HCSD performing arts activities.
-These rules need broad-based community support to be fully effective.
-This is particularly challenging in a school performing arts setting, because there are curricular, co-curricular, and extra-curricular offerings that interact and overlap on a daily basis.
-Also, there are performing arts activities going on year-round, not just during the school year.
-This handbook is only a tool to help our entire performing arts community optimize the experience for everyone.
-Ultimately, this is achieved only through communication between the performing arts department and the parents/guardians/custodians of our performing arts students.
-It is our hope to use this handbook to help accomplish this objective for students, parents and teachers.
+These rules need full community support to be fully effective.
+This is achieved through communication between the performing arts department and the parents/guardians of our performing arts students.
+It is our hope to accomplish this goal through this performing arts handbook for students, parents and teachers.